michael-michalski/motorola_solutions_terraform/exercise_3/README.md

-# Lets do something a little cooler
+# Exercise 3: Lets do something a little cooler

 Let us create a cluster with ingress